 Classroom Learning Walls

-From Year 1 - Year 6, our classroom learning environment is deliberately neutral.
+Our classroom learning environments are deliberately neutral.
 Display boards are backed in neutral hessian and are fluid and reflective of current and relevant learning.
 Research shows that a more neutral environment provides minimal distractions around where the teaching happens.
 This is more conducive to a purposeful learning environment.

 Activating Prior learning